Stephen Fry says Prince of Wales was ‘locked into’ The Celebrity Traitors

-The broadcaster and actor appeared in the first celebrity spin-off series of the hit BBC reality game show.

-Sir Stephen Fry has said the Prince of Wales and his family were “locked into” The Celebrity Traitors.
+Sir Stephen Fry has revealed that the Prince of Wales and his family are "locked into" the popular BBC reality game show,

-The broadcaster and actor, 68, appeared in the first celebrity spin-off series of the hit BBC reality game show where a batch of stars attempt to catch the traitors amongst them as they win money for a charity prize pot.
+The Celebrity Traitors.
+The esteemed broadcaster and actor, 68, was a participant in the inaugural celebrity spin-off series, which sees famous faces attempt to unmask 'traitors' among them to secure a charity prize pot.

-The celebrity series became a ratings winner for the BBC with comedian Alan Carr snatching the victory from faithfuls, historian David Olusoga and actor Nick Mohammed in the nailbiting finale.
+The celebrity edition proved a significant ratings success for the BBC, culminating in comedian Alan Carr's victory over faithfuls, historian David Olusoga and actor Nick Mohammed, in a tense finale.

 Speaking on Good Morning Britain, Sir Stephen said: “We had no idea what impact it would have across the demographic.
 Extraordinary.